 December 31st shall be deemed tax day in the City.
 The taxable status of real property and of persons with respect to personal property shall be determined as of such date.
-All general City taxes levied upon real property and against persons with respect to personal property shall become a debt against the owner on December 31st of each year.
+All general City taxes levied up on real property and against persons with respect to personal property shall become a debt against the owner on December 31st of each year.

 Sec.
-44-4-2. - Notice of availability of assessment roll.
+44-4-2. - Notice of availability of assessment roll; Assessment notice to taxpayer.

-(a) General notice to taxpayers that the City of Detroit published the Assessment Roll:

-Notice that the assessment rolls are prepared as of December 31st and will be completed and available for inspection beginning on February 1stJanuary 15th ensuing after tax day shall be given as provided for in this section.
-Upon receipt of the tax rolls from the Chief Financial Officer, the City Treasurer shall give six days' notice by publication in the official daily paper of the City, and by posting in at least six public places in each assessment district such notice, and by posting a notice on the City of Detroit's website, which shall be a sufficient demand for the payment of all taxes on such rolls.
+(a) General notice to taxpayers that the City of Detroit published the Assessment Roll: Notice that the assessment rolls are prepared as of December 31st and will be completed and available for inspection beginning on February 1stJanuary 15th ensuing after tax day shall be given as provided for in this section.
+Up on receipt of the tax rolls from the Chief Financial Officer, the City Treasurer shall give six days' notice by publication in the official daily paper of the City2 and by posting in at least six public places in each assessment district such notice and by posting a notice on the City of Detroit's website, which shall be a sufficient demand for the payment of all taxes on such rolls.
 Such notice shall state fully but concisely the provisions relative to the time and manner of payment of such taxes and the penalties prescribed for the nonpayment thereof.

-(b) Notices provided to taxpayers shall contain the following information:

-Every year, the City must mail all property owners and taxpayers an Assessment Notice.
-This Assessment Notice must:
+(b) Assessment notice provided to taxpayers: The City must mail all property owners and taxpayers a yearly Assessment Notice.
+In addition to requirements established elsewhere in law, the Assessment Notice must: